 Why Three Years?

 Why is our M.F.A. in Creative Writing Program three years long?
+Our MFA program is a studio/academic program, including academic coursework; we encourage prospective applicants to review recent graduate literature course offerings here.
 We believe that while it usually takes only two years for writers to do the requisite course work for the M.F.A., our support of our students' work shouldn't end there.
 We offer our students a third funded year to allow them to devote the bulk of their time to the writing of their graduate thesis, which we hope will be a strong step toward their first published book.
 Writers need time, ideally funded time, and we offer it.
 In fact, many of our graduates in poetry and fiction have gone on to publish books that began as thesis projects written largely during their three years in Bloomington.

 Books by Our Graduates presents a list of books, both published and forthcoming, by our M.A. and M.F.A. graduates since 1980.
 More detailed information about our graduates' publications, awards, and literary and professional activities can be found at Alumni News, and information about activities with our program can be found at Program News.
 These links are updated frequently, as are the specific student and faculty links.

 All Indiana University graduate students have the opportunity to work with the Indiana Review as well as the summer Indiana University Writers' Conference.